Dor-J/rabies_israel_prject/README.md

+# Rabies Project

+## Overview

-This project involves a comprehensive analysis of Rabies cases in Israel, utilizing data obtained from the official data.gov.il API.
+This project involves a comprehensive analysis of Rabies cases in Israel, utilizing data from the official data.gov.il API.
 The dataset encompasses various attributes including species affected, geographical locations, dates of events, and more.
+This project uses Jupyter Book hosted on GitHub Pages.
+It includes Jupyter Notebooks, custom assets, and automated deployment.

-Key steps undertaken in the project include:
+### Key steps undertaken in the project include:

   Data Acquisition: Fetching records from the data.gov.il API to compile a complete dataset of Rabies cases.